maphew/zadam-trilium-wiki/Manual-server-installation.md

 If your linux distribution has only outdated version of node.js, you can take a look at the [[installation instructions|https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions]] on node.js website which covers most popular distributions.

 ### Image requirements
+If you want to use Trilium server installation only as a [[sync server|Synchronization]], you can skip this section.

 To compile libraries required for image support you need to have "autoconf" installed.
 In ubuntu you can do this with